stevedepp/gcp-iot-pipeline/manual.md

         ```gcloud config get-value core/project```

-#### install sensor's python module and its dependencies on to the rapsberrypi from a laptop terminal connected via ssh to the raspberry pi:
+#### 2.5 from a laptop terminal connected via ssh to the raspberry pi, install sensor's python module and its dependencies on to the rapsberrypi:

 - [x] **if not already done so, then setup a secure shell log in to raspberrypi.**